2 juveniles charged in Kansas City Chiefs parade shooting, court says

 Two juveniles have been charged in connection with the deadly shooting at the end of the parade celebrating the Kansas City Chiefs' Super Bowl victory.
 The unidentified suspects are being detained on gun-related and resisting arrest charges, according to a Jackson County family court statement released on Friday.

 The suspects were charged Thursday by the Office of the Juvenile Officer and were being held at a juvenile detention center, according to the statement.
-Jackson County Prosecutor Jean Peters Baker said her office doesn't oversee or supervise juvenile officers but officials from her office expect to be at the suspects' future hearings.
+Jackson County Prosecutor Jean Peters Baker said her office doesn't oversee or supervise juvenile officers but officials from her office expect to be at the suspects' future hearings, which aren't open to the public.

 "We will continue to work closely with all authorities as the investigation continues," Baker said in a statement.